acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

   - Ball close and stationary
 - **Behavior**: Follow ball with PID control

+> **Implementation**: The TRACKING state implements predictive following that combines reactive position control with forward prediction based on velocity.
+PID gains are dynamically tuned based on ball distance and motion characteristics.

 #### LOST_BALL State

 - **Purpose**: Final state when ball not found after extensive searching